gavv/signal-estimator/README.md

 ALSA output and input device names are the same as passed to `aplay` and `arecord` tools.

 You may need to configure sample rate and the number of channels.
-The selected values should be supported by both output and input devices.
+Selected rate should be supported by both output and input devices.

 You may also need to configure ALSA ring buffer size and the number of periods (I/O frames) in the ring buffer.
 These parameters affect software latency and output / input robustness.